-To make sure that every project is accounted for, they partner with stakeholders so they understand the backlog.
+To ensure that they account for every project, they partner with stakeholders to understand the backlog.

-They give clear guidance on which items need to be delivered next as well as when the product should be shipped.
-The more frequent, the better.
+They give clear guidance on which items need to be delivered next and when the product should be shipped—the more frequent, the better.

-Keep in mind, the product owner is not always the product manager.
-Their focus is on making sure the development team delivers as much value to the business as possible.
-And most importantly, there needs to only be one product owner.
+Keep in mind that the product owner is not always the product manager.
+Their focus is on ensuring the development team delivers as much value to the business as possible.
+And most importantly, there needs only to be one product owner.

-They coach and support product owners, other team members, and external stakeholders on how to make sure that they’re practicing agile methods effectively.
+They coach and support product owners, other team members, and external stakeholders to make sure that they’re practicing agile methods effectively.

-An effective scrum master deeply understands the work being done by everyone involved.
+An influential scrum master profoundly understands the work that everyone involved is doing.

 They also know where potential bottlenecks may arise, so they help optimize transparency within the team.
-This ensures everyone is able to deliver what was planned at each sprint meeting or stand-up call.
+That ensures everyone can deliver what they plan at each sprint meeting or stand-up call.